Rural district: Ireland

-Rural districts came into being in Ireland in 1899, following the passing into law of the Local Government (Ireland) Act 1898.
+Rural districts were created in Ireland in 1899 under the Local Government (Ireland) Act 1898.
 They were subdivided into district electoral divisions.

-Following the partition of Ireland in 1921/1922, rural districts in the Irish Free State continued in existence outside of County Dublin only until 1925, when they were abolished by the Local Government Act 1925 amid widespread accusations of corruption.
+In 1921, Ireland was partitioned with Northern Ireland remaining within the United Kingdom, and the rest of the country leaving as the Irish Free State in 1922.
+In the Irish Free State, rural districts outside of County Dublin were abolished in 1925 under the Local Government Act 1925 amid widespread accusations of corruption.
 Their functions were transferred to the county councils The remaining rural districts in County Dublin were similarly abolished in 1930 by the Local Government (Dublin) Act 1930.
 The former boundaries of the rural districts in the Republic of Ireland continue to be used for statistical purposes and defining constituencies.

 In Northern Ireland, rural districts continued to exist until 1973 when they were abolished (along with all other local government of the old pattern) and replaced with a system of unitary districts.